Companies Using Amplitude

 Which countries use Amplitude the most?
 The United States dominates with 45.4% of all enriched customers, consistent with Amplitude's San Francisco headquarters and its strength among US-based SaaS companies.
 India (7.3%) and the United Kingdom (6.4%) round out the top three.
 English-speaking markets (US, UK, Canada, Australia) together account for over 57% of the user base, based on our enriched company data at TechnologyChecker.io.

-Amplitude Market Share Among Web Analytics
+Amplitude Market Share Among Product Analytics

 Top Competitors by Market Share